boazsegev/website_host_wild/source/recital.md

 My name is Boaz Segev, which is a jaw breaker of a name, so people call me Bo.

-I'm as wild as a summer breeze from the winter ocean - uncoltivated and kind.
+I'm as Wild as a summer breeze on winter shores - uncultivated and kind.

 ## Extra Credits